-For more information on becoming part of music ministry at St. Bart’s, please contact Nathan Costa, Director of Liturgy and Music at (858) 432-7112.
+For more information on becoming part of music ministry at St. Bart’s, please contact John-Luke Addison, Director Music, Principal Organist at (858) 432-7112.

-The Parish Choir is open to all adults, young and older, high school aged and above.
-The Choir rehearses Thursdays 7:00 -9:00 p.m. and sings at the Sunday 10:15 a.m. service and often at Evensong the first Sunday of each month.
+The Parish Choir is open to all adults, young and older, high school-aged and above.
+The Choir rehearses Thursdays 7-9 p.m. and sings at the Sunday 10:15 a.m. service and often at Evensong the first Sunday of each month.
 The Choir sings larger works and other services according to the season, including an All Saints’ Day requiem, Advent Lessons and Carols, and a Lenten Meditation on the Passion, among others.
 Opportunities are also available within the choir for those interested in more advanced and smaller ensemble work.

-The Women’s Schola sings chant, both ancient and contemporary, as well as other service music in a small ensemble setting.
-The Schola is one of a few choirs in the country that sing Gregorian chant according to 11th century neumes of the St. Gall and Metz monasteries.
-Come learn with us how to sing them and why they’re important — no prior experience necessary!
-The Schola, often for those interested in a less regular (or another!)
-Sunday singing commitment, rehearses Wednesdays 6:00-6:45 p.m. and sings at one Sunday 8:00 a.m. service each month.
+The Schola Cantorum sings chant, both ancient and contemporary, as well as other service music in a small ensemble setting.
+Chamber vocal ensemble that specializes in meditative music, including Plainsong, Taizé, and other music for contemplation.
+The Schola, often for those interested in a less regular Sunday singing commitment, rehearses Wednesdays 6-6:45 p.m. and sings at 1-2 services each month.

-The Handbell Choir provides distinctive sounds and liturgical accompaniment to psalms, service music, and hymns appropriate to the season.
-It rehearses Monday evenings 7:00 -8:00 p.m. and plays at one Sunday service each month.
-Ability to read music is helpful.
-Come learn how to ring!
+The Handbell Choir provides distinctive sounds and liturgical accompaniment to psalms, service music, and hymns appropriate to the season, as well as larger festival repertoire.
+The 5-octave ensemble rehearses Monday evenings 7-8:30 p.m. and plays at 1-2 services each month.
+No experience is necessary!